-There are plenty of ways to find quality used items when you are on a budget.
+There are plenty of ways to find quality used items when you're on a budget.
 If you have the time to search.

 Furnishing Your Home On a Budget

 There’s a good chance you can do that again if necessary.
-At least buy time until you find the right piece of furniture at the right price.
+At least buying time until you find the right piece of furniture at the right price.

 You can find incredible deals on furniture.
 And be able to stick to furnishing your home on a budget if you work at it and remain flexible.